-Wild Rose Public Schools believes that parental/guardian involvement in their children's education is important to their students' success.
+Wild Rose School Division believes that parental/guardian involvement in their children's education is important to their students' success.
 We encourage parents to get involved with their son or daughters education, be in regular contact with the teacher(s) and the school and to actively get involved in their schools parent council.

 Values the importance of collaborative relationships with the extended community (families, residents, neighbors, businesses, government agencies, other education jurisdictions and post secondary institutions).

 Involves parents as active partners in creating student success.

 Develops and maintains effective (open, purposeful, interactive, appropriate and proactive) communication between itself, the schools, the students, the parents and the extended community.

 These are links to Parent Groups around our school division.

 If you have a group you would like to include please contact Division Education Centre for more information.